pharsaliam/ao3-vizzes/ATLA/ATLA_AO3_Stats.md

 I'll admit I was a little surprised by the results.
 From what I knew (and the cartoon above), I would have thought the chart would be dominated by a little triangle between Zuko, Katara, and Aang.
 But, it seems like Zuko himself is taking up the most real estate.
 ![atla_chord_zuko_hover](atla_2020_chord_zuko.png)

 What surprised me the most was the popularity of Zuko/Sokka, a ship I had never heard of before.
-Given the recent explosion of fic writing, I was curious if this was a new phenomenon, so I plotted the occurrence of Zuko/Sokka over time, compared to the just slightly more popular Zuko/Katara (Side note: this sibling rivalry has the vibe of an unfortunate /r/relationships post).
+Given the recent explosion of fic writing, I was curious to see if this was a new phenomenon, so I plotted the occurrence of Zuko/Sokka over time, compared to the just slightly more popular Zuko/Katara (Side note: this sibling rivalry has the vibe of an unfortunate /r/relationships post).
 ![Zuko_playing_this_family](Zuko_Fam.png)

 While Zuko/Sokka has provided a decent showing over the years, it turns out that 2020 is the first year in which it overtook the juggernaut Zutara.